uol-arcade/research-arcade-unity-sdk/README.md

 - Offering methods to perform native navigation easy, such as returning to the arcade's main menu rather than exiting a game.

 ## Notes before you get started
 Using the SDK requires that you have at least some knowledge of Unity and how to import libraries into your project.
-Furthermore, if you haven't already read the development guide, please do so.
+Furthermore, if you haven't already read the development guide, please do so [here](https://socstech.support/media/pdf/2022-ra-dev-guide.pdf).
 It will give you a better understanding of how the software & hardware of the arcade cabinets work.